DAN MACHIN

 Tell us about how you became a member of Climax Blues Band.

 It was also quite a twist of fate to join Climax Blues Band.
 Some years back I was playing in Stafford with Roy and was approached by Pete Evans (Pete Haycock’s old manager).
 Sadly, Pete Haycock had passed away.
 I had always felt Pete was an outstanding player and had his Guitar & Son album some years before.
-I loved his album and learned quite a few of his tunes like Lucienne (beautiful tune) and Dr Brown I Presume.
-So, Pete Evans was very kind about my playing and felt he could hear some of Pete’s vibe in my playing and wanted me to carry on Pete’s vibe and gave me one of his guitars which I still have.
-It was a really kind gesture and I was extremely honoured - the twist of fate being I can hopefully do everyone proud going forward!
+I loved his album and learned quite a few of his tunes, like Lucienne (a beautiful tune) and Dr Brown I Presume.
+So, Pete Evans was very kind about my playing and felt he could hear some of Pete’s vibe in my playing and wanted me to carry on Pete’s vibe and gave me one of his guitars, which I still have.
+It was a really kind gesture, and I was extremely honoured – the twist of fate being I can hopefully do everyone proud going forward!

 Do you find creating new music easy?